top of page

 Once your horse can back up, yield, and flex reliably on the ground, it is time to hop on for the first time.
 Keep your first few rides short and ALWAYS in a fully enclosed arena with minimal distractions.
 Use your first ride to practice the basics under saddle.

-Stop, back up, yield hindquarters and forequarters, and flex, until your horse is performing as well as they did on the ground.
-Then you can add the walk, practice steering, and flexing.
+Stop, back up, yield hindquarters and forequarters, and flex until your horse is performing as well as they did on the ground.
+Then you can start working on steering and flexing at the walk.
 If your horse is calm, try a short trot, and bring them back to a halt afterward to test your breaks.

 Continual training

 Once your horse has the basics down under saddle, it's time to slowly reintroduce more advanced work.
 Stay in the arena until you're confident with your horse's obedience.
 Over time you can work up to riding at large.
-Like with all riding, bitless riding is a journey you will embark on with your horse, as you both learn to communicate more effectively.
-After a while, riding bitless will feel just as natural as with a bit but your horse will feel less pain, feel more free, and be more willing to work.
+After a while, riding bitless will feel just as natural as with a bit but your horse will feel more comfortable and willing to work.

 Taking the time to switch to bitless can eliminate pain and increase the enjoyment your horse has for their work.
 Going slow in the beginning, choosing the right bridle for your horse, and using positive reinforcement can help the transition go smoothly and successfully.